nanos-world/docs/scripting/classes/WebUI.rst

   * - Ready
     -
-    - When this page is fully loaded
+    - When this page is fully loaded (DOM and JavaScript)

 .. note:: It is only allowed to pass :term:`number`, :term:`string` and :term:`boolean` in Events between WebUI and your Package.

+.. tip:: Events called before "Ready" event will be enqueued until it is Ready.

 Examples